snowdonr/pyms-minerva/UserGuide/chapter04.rst

 .. note:: This example is in `pyms-demo/31 <../pyms-demo/31/31.html>`__

-An :py:class:`IonChromatogram <pyms.IonChromatogram.IonChromatogram>` object is a
+An :class:`IonChromatogram <pyms.IonChromatogram.IonChromatogram>` object is a
 one dimensional vector containing mass intensities as a function of retention time.
 This can can be either :math:`m/z` channel intensities (for example, the ion chromatogram at :math:`m/z = 73`), or cumulative intensities over all measured :math:`m/z` (TIC).

-An :py:class:`IonChromatogram <pyms.IonChromatogram.IonChromatogram>` for the
+An :class:`IonChromatogram <pyms.IonChromatogram.IonChromatogram>` for the
 TIC and a given mass or index can be obtained as follows:

     >>> tic = data.get_tic()